Improper Crime Scene Cleanup Poses Hidden Dangers to the Public

 Many bloodborne pathogens can live for extended amounts of time.

 - Hepatitis C: 4 days

-There are proper sanitizing and disinfecting methods for responding to exposures to biological materials, such as bodily fluids, in order to rid the area of potential infectious diseases.
+There are proper disinfecting methods for responding to exposures to biological materials, such as bodily fluids, in order to rid the area of potential infectious diseases.
 For example:

 - Broad-spectrum disinfectant is used to disinfect biological and microbial pathogens, including HIV, MERSA, VRE, HBV, and HCV.